Heating oil 65% more in March 2022 than year prior - NewsBreak

 The top five states that use the most heating oil commercially are Connecticut, Maine, Massachusetts, Pennsylvania, and New York.
 New York also happens to be the number one consumer.

 Outside of kerosene, homeowners who use heating oil can expect to pay more to heat their homes during the winter.
-The statewide average retail price of both kerosene and heating oil reached a record high at the beginning of March, $5.082 for a gallon of heating oil and $5.363 for a gallon of kerosene, according to the New York State Energy Research and Development Authority .10 states hit record-low unemployment rates
+The statewide average retail price of both kerosene and heating oil reached a record high at the beginning of March, $5.082 for a gallon of heating oil and $5.363 for a gallon of kerosene, according to the New York State Energy Research and Development Authority .

 Shipley Energy , an oil supplier, said homes in Pennsylvania will use approximately five gallons of heating oil a day during the winter.
 At $5.082 a gallon, five gallons of oil would cost a homeowner $25.41 a day or $762.30 for 30 days.